-Fair Treatment for the Women of Wales (FTWW) is the only patient-led third sector organisation in Wales dedicated solely to women’s health equality.
+Fair Treatment for the Women of Wales (FTWW) is the only patient-led charity in Wales dedicated solely to female health equality.

 We support, inform, educate, and empower girls, women and those assigned female at birth (AFAB) in Wales who are suffering a range of health conditions and who are not receiving adequate (or fair) treatment.
 As ‘experts by experience’, we and our growing team of volunteers, advocate for women’s healthcare needs locally, nationally, and at a UK-level.